minvws/nl-covid19-notification-app-website/_questions/tr/32-wat-kan-ik-doen-als-ik-mijn-telefoon-niet-bij-me-draag.md

 ---
 layout: content
-index: 32
+index: 7
-set: 4
+set: 3
-published: false
-title: Wat kan ik doen als ik mijn telefoon niet bij me draag?
+title: What can I do if I don't carry my phone with me?
 lang: tr
 contentLang: en
 categories: